interactivespaces/interactivespaces/interactivespaces_docs/src/main/sphinx/activitybasiccommunications.rst

 want interesting behaviors in your space, you need your Live Activities to communicate with each other.

-Interactive Spaces has uses ROS to provide communication.
-ROS gives the most power, but it is somewhat complex to use.
-So Interactive Spaces provides a simpler-to-use mechanism based on the popular communication format JSON which is used in web applications for transferring name/value pairs between Live Activities called *routes*.
+Interactive Spaces uses ROS to provide communication.
+Using ROS directly gives the most power, but it is somewhat complex to use.
+So Interactive Spaces provides a simpler-to-use mechanism called *routes* based on the popular communication format JSON which is used in web applications for transferring name/value pairs between Live Activities.
 Routes use ROS under the covers, but other than a few configuration parameters that are ROS specific, you need never think about ROS.

+Direct use of ROS will be covered in another chapter.

 Route Basics
 ==========